mohit4444/SpaceX-Launch-Tracker/README.md

 - **SpaceX API**: Optimized data retrieval from SpaceX API, pulling only essential fields to minimize payload size.
 - **React**: Application is built using React.
-- **State Management**: Employs React's Context API with LaunchContext for launch data and FilterContext for persisting user filters across navigation.
+- **State Management**: The implementation employs React's Context API, utilizing LaunchContext for managing launch data, which is presently only utilized within Launches.js.
+It is important to consider the potential future needs of other components for access to this data, as planning for scalability at this stage can significantly reduce the need for time-consuming refactoring later on.
+Additionally, FilterContext is integrated for persisting user filters, ensuring consistency across navigation.
 - **React Router**: Utilizes the latest React Router for smooth navigation and includes error route handling.
 - **Code Quality**: Focus on clean, modular, and reusable coding practices.
 - **User Interface and Accessibility**: Emphasizes a user-friendly and accessible interface, featuring a loading screen during data fetch, enlarged icons on hover, generic images for launches lacking specific patches, and a gradient-enhanced banner image.